 Chronic kidney disease is dangerous for patients because the symptoms present themselves gradually and can appear to be very generic, making diagnosis difficult.
 By the time a patient experiences symptoms and receives a correct diagnosis, he or she could have already suffered permanent damage.

 The Manufacturers’ Failure To Warn

 Drug manufacturers have a responsibility to warn patients of all risks associated with their drugs.
 Unfortunately, the manufacturers of PPIs like Nexium, Prilosec, and Prevacid failed to warn patients of the risks of kidney injuries.
 For patients who have suffered a kidney injury after taking a PPI, holding the manufacturers responsible may feel like an overwhelming and impossible task.
 However, with the help of an experienced pharmaceutical attorney, you may be able to obtain compensation for your injuries.

-With over 30 years of experience standing up to big drug companies, the pharmaceutical lawyers at Blizzard & Nabers are uniquely qualified to help patients who have suffered kidney injuries from PPIs.
-If you or someone you love obtained a kidney injury after taking heartburn medication, call the PPI lawyers at Blizzard & Nabers today for a free consultation.
+With over 30 years of experience standing up to big drug companies, the PPI lawyers at Blizzard & Nabers LLP are uniquely qualified to help patients who have suffered kidney injuries from PPIs.
+If you or someone you love obtained a kidney injury after taking heartburn medication, call Blizzard & Nabers LLP today for a free consultation.